What you need to know about traveling during an outbreak of Chinese coronavirus

 The first symptoms of coronavirus are very similar to flu.

-“You may have a fever, a cough - this is, above all, a lower respiratory tract virus; general malaise, there may be gastrointestinal upsets, ”says Dr. Rebecca Katz, professor and director of the Center for Global Health and Safety Sciences at Georgetown University.
+“You may have a fever, a cough - this is primarily a lower respiratory tract virus; general malaise, there may be gastrointestinal disturbances, ”says Dr. Rebecca Katz, professor and director of the Center for Global Health and Safety Sciences at Georgetown University.

 When complications of the virus occur, patients may develop pneumonia or kidney problems that can lead to death.